Bencher Self-Hosted

 bencher down

-Stop and remove the Bencher Self-Hosted containers,
+Stop and remove the Bencher Self-Hosted containers, if

 Select the containers to run.
+The possible choices are:

-By default all
+all

 is chosen.
+Similar to theSERVICE

-argument for docker compose down
+argument fordocker compose down

 --help